CN-Celeb: multi-genre speaker recognition: Speaker recognition: challenge, technique and data

 Recently, researchers are attempting to solve a more challenging task: recognizing speakers \emph{in the wild}.
 A key feature of this task is that the speakers do not cooperate with or are even aware of being recorded, and the recording conditions are fully unconstrained, leading to more complex variation.
 For example, the audio/video posted on YouTube may be fully spontaneous and recorded by diverse devices.

 Addressing such complex variations is highly challenging.
 Fortunately, the DNN-based methods have shown great potential in dealing with this problem~\cite{ehsan14,li2017deep,snyder2018xvector,okabe2018attentive}.
-In contrast to the conventional statistical models such as JFA and i-vector/PLDA that represent speaker-dependent and speaker-independent factors by a presumed generative structure, the DNN models try to discover the speaker-dependent factors by removing speaker-independent factors through a complex nonlinear transformation.
-This discovery is purely data driven, by learning from large amounts of data that are assumed to cover all the potential complex variations.

 So far, the most popular deep learning architecture is based on the concept `deep embedding', which converts speech segments of variable lengths to fixed-length continuous vectors.
 Accompanied by a back-end scoring model (e.g., PLDA), the deep embedding approach has gained the state-of-the-art performance.

 The most successful deep embedding model is the x-vector model, proposed by Snyder et al.~\cite{snyder2018xvector}.
 Recent progress on the deep speaker embedding approach includes more comprehensive architectures~\cite{chung2018voxceleb2,Jung2019raw}, improved pooling methods~\cite{okabe2018attentive,Cai2018,Chen2019tied,xie2019utterance}, better training criteria~\cite{li2016max,ding2018mtgan,Wang2019centroid,bai2019partial,Gao2019improving,Zhou2019deep}, and better training schemes~\cite{Li2019boundary,Wang2019phonetic,Stafylakis2019}.
 Another popular deep learning approach is the end-to-end modeling, which discriminates speakers of two speech segments directly~\cite{heigold2016end,zhang2016end,rahman2018attention}.
 A key advantage of the end-to-end approach is that the training and test are based on the same criterion, which ensures the test is optimal if the data is sufficient and the training can be well conducted.
 However, the training process is often tricky~\cite{wang2017need}.